Rare earths trade dispute: Response to the WTO ruling

 China expressed disappointment with the ruling (NYT) and filed an appeal repeating its conservation argument.
 The Appellate panel of the WTO, however, upheld the ruling.
 The US Trade Representative hailed the ruling as a victory for openness and fairness around the world.
 China dropped its export restrictions in January 2015.

+China complied with the ruling, which also prompted increased policy coordination by central ministries and provided the impetus for further domestic reform.

 As a result of the higher prices China charged outside of China prior to the WTO ruling, many rare earth mining companies in the U.S. and Europe were able to raise capital, and in some instances publicly, through stock sales.
 Chevron Mining spun off the Molycorp-owned Mountain Pass rare earth mine as a free-standing public company in 2008.
 However, in response to the WTO action and this growth in competition, China dropped the price of rare earths significantly, making these entities less attractive for investment and, in the case of Molycorp, unsustainable, forcing it into bankruptcy in June 2015.
-In June 2017, the Molycorp mine was sold out of bankruptcy at auction and was purchased by MP Mine Operations LLC, a company in which Shenghe Resources Holding Co., a Chinese minority shareholder, is granted the exclusive right to market all rare earths from the mine.
+In June 2017, the Molycorp mine was sold out of bankruptcy at auction and was purchased by MP Mine Operations LLC, a company in which Shenghe Resources, a Chinese minority shareholder, is granted the exclusive right to market all rare earths from the mine.